adaptivehealthintelligence/statTemplates/review/review-request-20250404.md

 ## **Review scope and Instructions**

-Review should focus on whether the review process is feasiible and what can be done to make it as convenient and efficient as possible while adding value to the qms and serving as a useful development record.
+Review should focus on whether the review process is useful and feasible.

++ What can be done to make it as convenient and streamlined as possible while adding value to the qms and serving as a useful development record for present and future staff?
++ What needs to be added, what can be removed, what needs clarifying, what isn't going to work, where is flexibility required?

 Install the package per the instructions in the github repository.
 Review the vignette through the package help (or see the attached Rmarkdown or HTML version)